Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 #### Creating the User Query Prompt and Retrieving Chat History ####

-- Creates a prompt for the Snowflake Cortex model based on the user’s question and chat history.
+- Creates a prompt for the Snowflake Cortex model based on the user's question and chat history.

 ```PYTHON
 def create_prompt(myquestion):